aykamko/octobear/README.md

     requirements.txt should be found in the root folder.
 It contains a list of all of the packages required a project.

+3. Spin up a MongoDB instance.

+    `mkdir -p data/db`
+    `mongod --dbpath data/db`

+    This will create a new databse in data/db and start a MongoDB instance.
+This needs to run perpetually in the background as a deamon.

+4. Run the git infra.

+    `python run.py`

+### Things working so far:

+1. Registration

+    Running the infra will start up a RegistrationHandler that listens on port 8000.
+    If you send a POST to that port with the following JSON format, you can "register" a
+    student:

+    `
+    {
+      "sid": xxx,
+      "name": xxx,
+      "email": xxx,
+      "github": xxx
+    }
+    `

+    You can test this out by running the example Flask app.
+Just make sure you "enroll" an SID in the class first, by adding a new Member document to the MongoDB.
+(See db/schema.py)